Dawnabelle/BeepBoop/readme.md

 # _Beep Boop_

-#### Epicodus Code Review | JavaScript and jQuery
+#### Epicodus Code Review: Week 3 | Arrays &amp; Looping

-##### _A webpage game returning some numbers as Beep, Boop, or more text using HTML, CSS, JavaScript and jQuery, 3.30.18_
+ _An app returning some numbers as Beep, Boop, or more text using HTML, CSS, JavaScript and jQuery, 3.30.18_

 #### By **Dawn Mott** :sunrise_over_mountains:
-Visit [BeepBoop](https://dawnabelle.github.io/BeepBoop/) now!
-It's a relaxing and enjoyable way to spend a few minutes.
+_Visit [BeepBoop](https://dawnabelle.github.io/BeepBoop/) now!
+It's a relaxing and enjoyable way to spend a few minutes._
 <div style="text-align:center">
   <img src="./img/beep.png" alt="landing page of BeepBoop app, image of lake at night, by studio ghibli and travel oregon" width="300">
   <img src="./img/boop.png" alt="BeepBoop app with numbers and words, image of lake at night, by studio ghibli and travel oregon" width="300">
 </div>

-## Description
+### Description
-An app (using HTML, CSS, JavaScript and jQuery) that replaces an input number with "Beep", "Boop", or a line of text, in addition to other numbers.
+_An app (using HTML, CSS, JavaScript and jQuery) that replaces an input number with "Beep", "Boop", or a line of text, in addition to other numbers._

-## Specs
+### Specs

 * The program checks for the number 1.
   -   1 : Boop!